bluesky/tiled/README.md

 standards.
 Like Jupyter, Tiled can be used by a single user or deployed as a shared resource.

-Tiled supports **local caching** in a standard web browser or in Tiled's Python client, facilitating efficient use of bandwidth and even an offlien "airplane mode."
+Tiled facilitates **local caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline "airplane mode."

 ## Example